-- baseline and follow-up surveys of participating early-career teachers
+- surveys of participating early-career teachers

 - longitudinal case studies in participating schools, with headteachers/senior leaders, participating teachers, staff not directly receiving support who can comment on broader changes in the school resulting from TSP involvement, and school governors with responsibility for staffing.

 In addition we will use the following sources of secondary data:

 - Management information data collected by the DfE.
 This will provide a picture of overall coverage of the TSP, and the individual strands, among eligible schools.
 It will provide information on the changes in coverage over time, including completion and drop-out rates of schools and teachers.
 NFER will analyse MI data to provide an overview of engagement with the TSP among schools and teachers, including participation in individual strands.
 We shall match MI with online survey data to undertake sub-group analysis.

 - School Workforce Census (SWC) data.
 NFER will match survey data to SWC data (including teacher/headteacher age, gender, role, years in school, years in role, subject(s) taught) to support the evaluation.

 Ethics and data protection

 Personal data collected by DfE